sql-machine-learning/elasticdl/docs/designs/data_transform.md

 From the perspective of SQLFLow, SQL can naturally support statistical work just like the analyzer.
 [Feature column API](https://tensorflow.google.cn/api_docs/python/tf/feature_column) and [keras preprocessing layer](https://github.com/tensorflow/community/pull/188) can take charge of the transform work as transformer.
 We plan to use SQL and feature column/keras preprocessing layer together to do the data analysis and transform work.

-Since we use SQL to do the analysis work, SQL requires the table schema to be wide - one column one feature.
+Since we use SQL to do the analysis work, SQL requires the table schema to be wide - one feature per column.
 So, we will normalize the table schema at first.

 ### Normalize Table Schema to Be Wide

-Wide table means that it only store one feature or label in one column.
+Wide table means that it only stores one feature or label in one column.
 It's more friendly to SQL for data analysis.

 #### Why